Sithira/APMS-BackEnd/README.md

-# Adonis fullstack application
+# APMS - Advance Project Mangement System

-This is the fullstack boilerplate for AdonisJs, it comes pre-configured with.
+This is the BackEnd for the APM written in NodeJS using AdonisJS.

 1. Bodyparser
 2. Session